Part 2. How to Manage Your Infrastructure as Code

 console

-The init command is responsible for downloading provider code and module code, and you can see in the preceding output that, this time, it downloaded the module code from GitHub.
+The init command is responsible for downloading provider code and module code, and you can see in the preceding output that, this time, it downloaded the module code from the OpenTofu registry.
 If you now run apply, you should get the exact same two EC2 instances as before.
 When you’re done experimenting, run destroy to clean everything up.

 You’ve now seen the power of reusable modules.
 A common pattern at many companies is for the Ops team to define and manage a library of vetted, reusable OpenTofu modules—e.g., one module to deploy servers, another to deploy databases, another to configure networking, and so on—and for the Dev teams to use these modules as a self-service way to deploy and manage the infrastructure they need for their apps.